« back

 › Back to top

-« Back
+« back

 The Health Benefits of Tai Chi

-Tai chi is an internal Chinese martial art, practiced for defense training, health benefits and mediation.
+Tai chi is an internal Chinese martial art, practiced for defense training, health benefits and meditation.
 As one of the most gentle martial art forms, tai chi is a great exercise option for older adults across the health and mobility spectrum — bringing with it a slew of benefits, healthful and otherwise.
 Let’s take a closer look:

 Tai chi